-Homemade Cornbread is always a treat!
+Fluffy, warm cornbread is always a treat!
 Especially if you have honey butter.
-It's moist, delicious, and super easy to make.
-No mixer needed!
-Plus, you can serve with so many things!
+This recipe always comes out moist, delicious.
+Plus it’s super easy to make; no mixer needed!
+Plus, you can serve it with so many things!

 I was raised by a bonafide Midwestern Carb addict.
 We had bread with EVERY meal.
 My mom, to this day, adamantly insists that bread is a necessary food group.

 I remember my mom serving spaghetti with a big basket of bread.
 I would, no joke, make spaghetti tacos.
 I would slather that bread with a generous helping of butter and then grab a huge pile of spaghetti, twirl it up and fold it in the slice of bread taco style. #carbswithyourcarbs

 My mom’s Skillet Cornbread Recipe is just one of the recipes that I cherish now that I’m cooking for my own family.

 The thing that I’ve always loved about this recipe is that you heat the cast iron skillet (affiliate link) in the oven while you’re mixing up the cornbread batter.

 When the pan is nice and hot, you add butter or oil to the pan; then you pour the freshly mixed batter into that hot cast iron pan.
 The result is a crispy crust with epic texture and flavor.

 As a kid, I loved watching my mom pour the batter into the hot pan with all of the melted butter when she made this cast-iron cornbread.

 - Dry Ingredients: Cornmeal, all-purpose flour, sugar, salt, and baking powder.
 You can substitute honey for the sugar.
 If you do this, add the honey with the wet ingredients.